 The COVID-19 public health emergency (PHE) ended at the end of the day on May 11, 2023.
 View Infectious diseases for a list of waivers and flexibilities that were in place during the PHE.

-During the PHE, outside immunizers helped fill the need to provide onsite vaccinations at skilled nursing facilities (SNFs).
+During the COVID-19 PHE,outside immunizers helped fill the need to provide onsite vaccinations at SNFs.
 They were Medicare-enrolled vaccinators who could bill directly and get direct reimbursement from the Medicare program.

-Administration and products for these vaccines may all be billed to Medicare.
-For example, if a SNF administers a flu vaccine and a COVID-19 vaccine shot to a Medicare patient, they may bill Medicare (or Medicare Advantage plans, as appropriate) for the flu vaccine administration, flu vaccine product, and also the COVID-19 vaccine shot administration.
-Through the exercise of the discretion described above, CMS has also allowed Medicare-enrolled immunizers to bill in such a manner.
+For example, if a SNF or Medicare-enrolled immunizer administered a flu vaccine and a COVID-19 vaccine shot to a Medicare patient between September 20, 2021, and June 30, 2023, they could bill Medicare (or Medicare Advantage plans, as appropriate) for the flu vaccine administration, flu vaccine product, and the COVID-19 vaccine shot administration.